MEDomics-UdeS/MEDomics-UdeS-website/content/fr/authors/clarisse-cheng/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - Stagiaires
+  - Anciens membres (2022)
 ---

-Clarisse Cheng est
+Clarisse Cheng a complété son stage dans le laboratoire MEDomics UdeS à l'été 2022.
+Elle a travaillé sur l'architecture des classes et la documentation du projet MEDomicsLab.